VU University Medical Center: History

 VU University Medical Center Amsterdam was created in 2001 by the merger of the Academic Hospital of VU with the medical school of VU, nowadays called VUmc School of Medical Sciences.
 In June 2013 Wouter Bos was appointed as chairman of the board of directors of VU University Medical Center.

 Cooperation and merger

-VU University Medical Center Amsterdam is in the process of merging with the other university hospital of Amsterdam, the Academic Medical Center, which is affiliated with the Universiteit van Amsterdam, Amsterdam's other university.
+VU University Medical Center Amsterdam is in the process of merging with the other university hospital of Amsterdam, the Academic Medical Center (AMC), which is affiliated with the Universiteit van Amsterdam, Amsterdam's other university.
 Together, in 2018, they merged to form Amsterdam University Medical Centers.

 Care

-Tertiary care departments include advanced trauma care, pediatric and neonatal intensive care, cardiothoracic surgery, neurosurgery, infectious diseases and other departments.
-VUmc has the largest Level I trauma center in the country and an air medical services helicopter is affiliated with the hospital, covering three provinces.
+Tertiary care departments include pediatric and neonatal intensive care, cardiothoracic surgery, neurosurgery, infectious diseases and other departments.
+VUmc had the largest Level I trauma center in the country and an air medical services helicopter was affiliated with the hospital, covering three provinces.
+The trauma center was closed in 2024.